Last Updated on March 26, 2023 by Dave Farquhar

 But I do try to leave my options open.
 Having modern stand-ins to make something functional is nice.
 If I change my mind later, and an opportunity presents itself to install something more era appropriate, I can take that opportunity.
 In the meantime, I can still enjoy the vintage piece more if it’s functional versus sitting on the bench or in a junk box.

 And if you just set up the system occasionally to use it and then put it back on the shelf, having the perfect monitor and matching peripherals doesn’t necessarily matter.
 If you have a VIC-20 on display, having matching peripherals and a nice monitor is ideal.
-If you just set it up occasionally, then who cares what you’re using for a display and storage device as long as it works?
+If you just set it up occasionally, then who cares what you’re using for a display and storage device as long as it works well?

 For me, getting something retro up and running is always a challenge.
 Sometimes it means using some modern parts to get there.
 But once I get the system up and running, improving its period correctness can be fun and it can keep the hobby interesting.